-Over the last 5 years Horsham Coffee Roaster has worked to develop long term relationships with producers in Rwanda.
+Over the last seven years Horsham Coffee Roaster has worked to develop long term relationships with producers in Rwanda.
 In 2016 we started buying directly from Kenya and in 2019 we added Costa Rica to the list.
 We've decide that we'd like to share a bit more of our story and the work we've put in to ensure that the farmers we work with are paid a fair and sustainable price.

 Sample roasting at Dormans in Kenya

 We first started working with producers directly in Rwanda in 2015.
 We were introduced to these producers by Jean Bosco Seminega, country manager for Dormans in Rwanda.
 A passionate coffee expert who has worked in the industry and is now a good friend of ours.
 We work directly with Bwishaza co-operative and Liza washing station.
 Bwishaza is a co-op group run by farmers and the profits are invested back into the business and the local community.
-Liza washing station is owned and operated by Jean Paul, a coffee farmer, who processed both his own coffee and the harvest from about 500 local farmers.
+Liza washing station is owned and operated by Jean Paul, a coffee farmer, who processes both his own coffee and the harvest from about 500 local farmers.

 In 2016 we visited Kenya for the first time and were introduced to Kianderi washing station.
 They are a small operation of 500 farmers and this washing station is part of the larger Inoi co-operative.
 We were very impressed with the quality they were producing and have been buying their coffee every year since.